 She had an immediate answer.
 “During my adult life, I have lived in a small town and have participated in civic groups, charity groups, PTAs, and church groups.
 I have noticed that when volunteers are needed, the same three people raise their hands.
 I think those people who raised their hands move to Friends House.
 No wonder you all get so much done!”

 She may be right.
 Unlike other residences for the elderly, our management does not organize the musicians, speakers, and events.
 We residents do.
 One Sunday afternoon a month, bright-eyed Betsy introduces a concert in the library.
 On most Tuesday and Thursday evenings, speakers entertain and inform us.
 Mostly the speakers are from “outside,” but occasionally one of us speaks.
 We tell of our lives.
-I have told of walking across the United States in 1986 and of writing about the Great Peace March for Global Nuclear Disarmament, especially in Walking for Our Lives.
-Even though I contributed two to the library, several residents have bought copies for themselves and to give away.
+I have told of walking across the United States in 1986 and of publishing Walking for Our Lives.about the Great Peace March for Global Nuclear Disarmament.

 Harriet and her library committee manage the books that are contributed.
 Phyllis, who moved in last spring, gave 27 boxes of books.
 Some were added to the library, some contributed to Friends of the (downtown) Library, and some sold on Amazon.
 Two years ago, the funds from Amazon sales purchased a 12-passenger bus.